University of St Andrews Moodle

 • Some pages contain elements with low contrast (WCAG 1.4.3)

-• Some images don't have appropriate alternative text (WCAG 1.1.1)
+• Some images do not have appropriate alternative text (WCAG 1.1.1)

 • Some images which are purely decorative are not identified as such (WCAG 1.1.1)